FrankyCao/imgui/docs/ImGuiFileDialog.md

 - Directory bookmarks
 - Directory manual entry (right click on any path element)
 - Optional 'Confirm to Overwrite" dialog if file exists
+- C Api (succesfully tested with CimGui)
 - Thumbnails Display (agnostic way for compatibility with any backend, sucessfully tested with OpenGl and Vulkan)
-- C Api (succesfully tested with CimGui)
+- The dialog can be embedded in another user frame than the standard or modal dialog
+- Can tune validation buttons (placements, widths, inversion)
+- Can quick select a parrallel directory of a path, in the path composer (when you clikc on a / you have a popup)

 ## Singleton Pattern vs. Multiple Instances